stoneyrh/gSOAP/gsoap/samples/xml-rpc-json/README.md

 `gsoap/samples/xml-rpc-json`.

-To build jsoncpp, [install gSOAP](http://www.genivia.com/downloads.html) and build all sample codes as follows:
+To build jsoncpp, [install gSOAP](http://www.genivia.com/downloads.html) and build jsoncpp as follows:

-    ./configure --enable-samples
-    make
+    cd gsoap/samples/xml-rpc-json
-    sudo make install
+    make jsoncpp

-This builds all of the gSOAP tools, libraries, and examples including the command-line tool jsoncpp in `gsoap/samples/xml-rpc-json` from where you can use it and/or copy it for use with your projects.
+This builds the command-line tool jsoncpp in `gsoap/samples/xml-rpc-json` from where you can use it and/or copy it for use with your projects.

 If you do not have the samples built, you can use soapcpp2 (or soapcpp2.exe in `gsoap/bin/win32`) from the command line to generate the C++ code required